Israel–Malaysia relations: Federation of Malaysia

-By 1965, Malaysia became increasingly isolated from Israel.
+By 1965, Malaysia had become increasingly isolated from Israel.
 It refused to grant any entry permits for Israel diplomats, and took part in anti-Israeli activities in the United Nations.
-On 23 August 1966, Tunku declared that Malaysia no longer recognised Israel in the Parliament of Malaysia sitting in Kuala Lumpur while criticizing Singapore for employing Israeli advisors.
-In 1968, Israeli seamen were forbidden to disembark from their ships in Malaysian ports.
-By 1974, trade with Israel and granting of entry permits to Israeli citizens were completely prohibited.
-At the same time, Malaysia expanded its diplomatic relationship from just two Muslim countries in the Middle East in 1967 to all of them in 1991.
-Despite the hostility, Malaysia showed some knee-jerk reaction to Israel occasionally.
-In 1968, Abdul al-Rahman, a businessman and a son of Tunku, representing a lumber company, visited Israel to meet people in that field.
+On 23 August 1966, Tunku Abdul Rahman declared that Malaysia no longer recognised Israel in the Parliament of Malaysia, simultaneously criticising Singapore for employing Israeli advisors.
+In 1968, Israeli seamen were forbidden to disembark in Malaysian ports.
+By 1974, trade with Israel and granting of entry permits to Israeli citizens had been completely prohibited.
+At the same time, Malaysia expanded its diplomatic relationship, having gone from relations with only two Muslim countries in the Middle East in 1967, to having relations with all Middle Eastern countries, except Israel, by 1991.
+Despite the hostility, Malaysia occasionally showed some acknowledgement of Israel; in 1968, Abdul al-Rahman, Tunku's son and a businessman, visited Israel as a representative of a lumber company.
 In November 1969, Malaysian representatives of the Asian Sports Federation asked their Israeli colleagues to support Malaysia's bid to host the Asian Games in 1974.
-After Tunku's retirement from prime minister in 1971, the following two prime ministers took no particular interest in Israel.
-It was only in 1981, when Mahathir Mohamad was elected Malaysia prime minister, the hostility remerged against Israel.